caifs-org/caifs/README.md

 You can specify this with the `-r|--link-root` flags for the `add|rm` commands or use the `$CAIFS_LINK_ROOT` environment variable

-In a typical docker builds, or perhaps escalated automation scenarios where you are running as root, but want the configuration to be placed into another users home directory.
+In typical docker builds, or perhaps escalated automation scenarios where you are running as root, but want the configuration to be placed into another users home directory.

 ``` Dockerfile